Content warnings

 - "Is there a way to invite someone to play without using words?"

-🎯 Educational approach
+🎯 Educational focus

-This story doesn't teach an emotional regulation technique — it suggests that anger is often not the problem, but the signal of a deeper problem.
+This story doesn't teach an emotional regulation technique — it suggests that anger is often not the problem, but the signal of a problem.
 When we're with a child who broke something or reacted roughly, this story opens a different question: what did they need that they couldn't ask for?
-The shared play at the end isn't an easy happy ending — it's a beautiful image of what happens when someone reads that need in silence.
+The shared play at the end isn't an easy happy ending — it's an image of what happens when someone reads that need in silence.